rat-h/simtoolkit/model-fileformats/Format-stkdata.md

 binary data       - data
 ```

-A footer contains a tree of saved names and a binary tree size:
+A footer contains a zipped json serialization of tree and a binary tree size.
+The tree contains a map of data.
+Each recod has a tree map.
 ```
 tree:
  "/name/name"